Are you looking for some quick help? Then go here.

 Problems with cell towers in front of homes include lowered property values, visual blight, fire hazards and excessive noise from cooling the ancillary equipment (up to 28 cubic feet) for each antenna.
 There is also a large body of science that reports adverse health effects from RF microwave radiation exposures — 209 leading scientists, doctors and others signed an Appeal calling for a moratorium on 5G due to the serious adverse health effects from 24/7 RF microwave radiation exposures.

 Cell towers in residential neighborhoods would also create an access barrier to the homes and communities of Americans with Electromagnetic Sensitivity (EMS), an environmentally-induced medical illness that can be caused by RF microwave radiation exposures.
-These Americans (estimated to be 3-5% of the population, and growing) with Federally-recognized ADA disability rights, would be barred from accessing public spaces and could be forced to move from their homes.
+These Americans (estimated to be 25,000,000 Americans and growing) with Federally-recognized ADA disability rights, would be barred from accessing public spaces and could be forced to move from their homes.

-Broadband — Our Town, Our Choice is raising money to fund a professional lobbyist based in Washington, DC to oppose Federal legislation that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
-Such legislation would allow the Telecom companies to deploy powerful, Close Proximity Microwave Radiation Antennas (CPMRAs) and additional equipment (up to 28 cubic feet, per S 3157) on or next to utility poles and light poles -- 15 to 50 feet from homes.
-The legislation would allow this to happen nearly everywhere, even if your town does not want this intrusion.
+Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called “small” Wireless Telecommunications Facilities (sWTFs) in residential areas.
+Such legislation and regulations would allow Big Telecom to deploy powerful sWTF antennas and ancillary equipment (up to 28 cubic feet, per US Senate bill S.1699) on utility poles, light poles and other street furniture, as close as 10 to 15 feet from homes.
+The legislation and regulations would allow this to happen nearly everywhere, even if your town does not want this Telecom invasion.

 About 28 cu. ft. of equipment; 5 cu. ft. antenna (not shown) at top of pole.